The CoreS Value Vision

-The CORE Value Suite Apps work within your Cerner EHR to translate vital patient data into the care intelligence you need, as you work.
-Because CORES is embedded within Mpages, there is no need for interfaces.
+The CORES Value Suite Apps work within your Cerner EHR to translate vital patient data into the care intelligence you need, as you work.
+Because CORES is embedded within Mpages, interfaces are not needed.
 By tackling the devil in the details, we solve the hard problems for you so that you can address the last mile of care with an EHR optimized to your work processes.

-Discover how the CORE Value Suite makes your EHR work like you do.
+Discover how the CORES Value Suite makes your EHR work like you do.

 Learn how CORES Rounding/Handoffs, Notifications and Messaging apps optimize workflows today.

 See how CORES supports critical decisions today with its GlycemiCare and CarbCare apps.

 Discover how CORES use machine learning to integrate real-time mobile notifications and workflow alerts today.

 The CORES MPage at Seattle Children's Hospital

 The automated Family-Centered Round scheduling module helped Seattle Children's Hospital save an estimated $150,000 worth of time...time that is now spent on patient care.

 Learn how CORES has enabled Dr. Carlos Villavicencio and his team at Seattle Children's to improve handoff quality, while also increasing provider efficiency.

 Your EHR investment depends on how you address these three outliers: